This company is not yet accredited. To learn more, see reviews below or submit your own.

-- Free diagnosis: 24/7 Techies offers a free diagnosis of a company’s tech needs in order to evaluate pricing.
+Free diagnosis: 24/7 Techies offers a free diagnosis of a company’s tech needs in order to evaluate pricing.

-- Specializing in small business help: Their company specializes in small business assistance and support and makes it easy for businesses to access the necessary support.
+Specializing in small business help: Their company specializes in small business assistance and support and makes it easy for businesses to access the necessary support.

-- Pricing: They have a relatively cheap pricing model, which is great for smaller companies.
+Pricing: They have a relatively cheap pricing model, which is great for smaller companies.

-- Issues with technical services: The actual services that the company offers don’t meet the technical needs of many larger businesses.
+Issues with technical services: The actual services that the company offers don’t meet the technical needs of many larger businesses.

-- Certification: The technicians here aren’t all certified to work with specific products such as Apple and Microsoft.
+Certification: The technicians here aren’t all certified to work with specific products such as Apple and Microsoft.

-- Support: The company is 100 percent remote so technicians aren’t available to help on site.
+Support: The company is 100 percent remote so technicians aren’t available to help on site.

-- Best for Small businesses, individuals
+Best for: Small businesses, individuals

-24/7 Techies Company Profile
+24/7 Techies Company Information